MikeInnes/blog/content/posts/zen.md

 title: Zen there were none
 ---

-Grouchy London Underground riders are offered all kinds of stress-reducing therapies.
-From time immemorial, the tube’s fluorescent-lit carriages have been tiled by crystal clear oceans, comprehensive holiday packages, and sharp-suited individuals who swear by particular vitamin pills.
+Grouchy passengers on the London Underground are offered all kinds of stress-reducing therapies.
+From time immemorial, the tube’s fluorescent-lit carriages have been tiled with images of crystal clear oceans, comprehensive holiday packages, and sharp-suited individuals swearing by particular vitamin pills.
 But a more recent prescription is a very old one: meditation, a Buddhist practice dating back to the fourth century BC.

 Meditation has not, historically, been a very lucrative industry.
 The practitioner’s biggest outlay might be for their Zafu, a round floor cushion.
 Past that, sitting quietly does not require a credit card.[^1] But startups are disrupting the age-old silence; the rise of podcasting and in-app subscription presents the would-be Sensei with a business opportunity.
 Mobile apps can now offer guided meditations, with a kindly voice from the listener’s phone encouraging focus on breathing and awareness of surroundings.